ogbigboss/how-i-got-my-netflix-show-cancelled/DRAFT.md

 # Pt 3.5 -- A flash to the future

 > DEFINITIONS OF INTELLIGENCE TERMS.
-INTERNATIONAL TERRORIST ACTIVITIES: Terrorist is the calculated use of violence, or the threat of violence, to attain political goals through fear, intimidation or coercion. - [CIA Intelligence Defintions from 1977](https://www.cia.gov/readingroom/docs/CIA-RDP91M00696R000200050015-4.pdf)
+INTERNATIONAL TERRORIST ACTIVITIES: Terroris[m] is the calculated use of violence, or the threat of violence, to attain political goals through fear, intimidation or coercion. - [CIA Intelligence Defintions from 1977](https://www.cia.gov/readingroom/docs/CIA-RDP91M00696R000200050015-4.pdf)

 > The stone that the builders rejected has become the chief cornerstone. –Psalms 118:22